Naples Real Estate Report

 - Naples average home prices continue to rise – but remain far below peak year prices.

 - Builders have launched a dozen new communities.

 - Foreclosures and Short Sales are at the lowest levels since first being tracked.

 - Buyers have confidence that their equity is protected and are confident about future gains.

 "Naples Area Leads State In Job Growth" - Naples Daily News, March 28, 2015

-The number of home sold in the Naples area during the first six months of 2015 was virtually the same as the first six months in 2014.This is not surprising as there are few homes available for sale.
-Plus buyers have many new construction options available to them.
+The number of home sold (not counting new construction) in the Naples area during 2015 was slightly below year 2014.This is not surprising as there are fewer homes available for sale and buyers now have many new construction options available to them.

 Naples Home Sales

 Years 2002 to 2015

 Sales by Price Range